Head-To-Head Comparison: Eos Energy Enterprises (EOSE) vs. Its Rivals

 |2.53

 Eos Energy Enterprises presently has a consensus price target of $35.00, suggesting a potential upside of 76.06%.
 As a group, “Miscellaneous electrical machinery, equipment, & supplies” companies have a potential upside of 5.47%.
-Given Eos Energy Enterprises’ stronger consensus rating and higher possible upside, research analysts clearly believe Eos Energy Enterprises is more favorable than its competitors.
+Given Eos Energy Enterprises’ stronger consensus rating and higher probable upside, analysts clearly believe Eos Energy Enterprises is more favorable than its rivals.

 Summary

-Eos Energy Enterprises competitors beat Eos Energy Enterprises on 8 of the 12 factors compared.
+Eos Energy Enterprises rivals beat Eos Energy Enterprises on 8 of the 12 factors compared.

 Eos Energy Enterprises Company Profile